Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/ambassadors.md

 sidebar_label: AXIASolar Ambassador Programme
 ---

-The AXIASolar Ambassador Programme is an initiative run by Web3 Foundation to support contributors to the AXIASolar community and ecosystem (Ambassadors).
+The AXIASolar Ambassador Programme is an initiative run by AXIACoin Foundation to support contributors to the AXIASolar community and ecosystem (Ambassadors).

 ## How it works